maxtybar/opensearch-embeddings-cdk/README.md

 * OpenSearch Serverless collection
 * SageMaker Jupyter Notebook instance
-* Lambda Custom Resource that will run once on deployment and create a vector index
 * IAM role with ``AmazonS3FullAccess`` and ``AmazonSageMakerFullAccess``, Bedrock full access, and access to the OpenSearch collection that was provisioned for SageMaker Jupyter Notebook

-* IAM role with access to the OpenSearch collection that was provisioned for Custom Resource Lambda to create a vector index in the collection
+**Impotant Note:** Jupyter notebook as well as assets related to it (like images and dependencies) that are included and being used in this repository (found in [this](./notebook/) folder) were cloned and modified from the oficial aws-samples repository (see original notebook [here](https://github.com/aws-samples/amazon-bedrock-workshop/blob/main/03_QuestionAnswering/02_qa_w_rag_claude_opensearch.ipynb)).

-Due to lengthy time it takes to spin up OpenSearch collection, the whole deployment will take around 10-15 minutes.
+Due to lengthy time it takes to spin up OpenSearch collection and Notebook Instance, the whole deployment will take around 10-15 minutes.

 # Before you start

 All of the commands are to be executed from the project's root folder.

 Recommended: Create a Python virtual environemnt.
 To manually create a virtualenv on MacOS and Linux: